colinmasters/vapor-saas-backend-template/README.md

   - `docker-compose down` to shut the databases down, or just kill the docker app
 - Running the project locally and running the unit tests should now work

+## Authentication Configuration
+The template supports two authentication providers out of the box:

+1. **Firebase Authentication (Default)**
+   - Set `FIREBASE_PROJECT_ID` in your `.env` file
+   - The app will automatically use Firebase authentication

+2. **JWT Authentication**
+   - For development or custom auth implementations
+   - Set `JWT_SECRET` in your `.env` file
+   - To switch to JWT auth, update the auth provider in your configuration:
+     ```swift
+     // In configure.swift
+     app.authProvider = VaporAuthProvider(signers: app.jwt)
+     ```

+Both providers are fully tested and can be easily swapped through the `AuthProvider` protocol.

 ## Deployment
 You can deploy your backend anywhere that supports Docker.
 An obvious choice for many people would be AWS, I'm personally a fan of [Digital Ocean's App Platform](https://m.do.co/c/9e21fc78af92).

 I'd also encourage you to join the [vapor discord](https://discord.gg/vapor).
 Feel free to DM me there.